skuzzle/restrict-imports-enforcer-rule/README.md

 concrete class like `java.util.ArrayList`.
 However, wildcard recognition would still work as expected.

-Likewise `basePackage` and `exclusion` patterns will only be matched against a source file's file name concatenated to its package.
-Thus it is not possible to match inner classes or classes where the file name is not equal to the containing class name.
+For checking the `basePackage` and `exclusion` patterns, the plugin tries to construct the _full qualified class name_ (FQCN) of each analyzed source file.
+It does so by concatenating the file name to the source file's value of the `package <value>;` statement.
+Thus if your `exclusion` pattern points to a concrete class like `com.name.ClassName` the exclusion will only match if this class is declared in a file with the exact name `ClassName.java`.
+The same applies in case you use a base package pattern with no wild cards.

 ## Configuration options